Whale speak

 Research Conducted Under NMFS/NOAA Permit #26663

-Our goal at Whale Speak is to further our understanding of cetacean behavior and communication and apply our findings to conservation efforts.
+Our goal at Whale Speak is to further our understanding of cetacean communication and behavior and apply our findings to conservation efforts.

-We seek to advise fishers, responders and other ocean users concerning best practices that promote the well-being of marine mammals.
+We seek to advise fishers, entanglement responders, whale-watching vessels and other ocean users concerning best practices that promote the well-being of marine mammals.

-During the summer of 2024, will be investigating respiratory sounds of the humpback whale as part of our quest to understand the acoustic ecology of this animal.
-While spouting and socializing at the surface humpbacks may produce aerial sounds including raspberries, wheeze blows, and trumpets.
-These have been linked to arousal, yet possib
+We are investigating respiratory sounds of the humpback whale as part of our quest to understand the acoustic ecology of this animal.
+While spouting and socializing at the surface humpbacks produce various aerial sounds including raspberries, powerful wheezed blows, and trumpets.
+These have been linked to arousal, yet possible function an

-During the summer of 2024, will be investigating respiratory sounds of the humpback whale as part of our quest to understand the acoustic ecology of this animal.
-While spouting and socializing at the surface humpbacks may produce aerial sounds including raspberries, wheeze blows, and trumpets.
+We are investigating respiratory sounds of the humpback whale as part of our quest to understand the acoustic ecology of this animal.
+While spouting and socializing at the surface humpbacks produce various aerial sounds including raspberries, powerful wheezed blows, and trumpets.
 These have been linked to arousal, yet possible function and mechanism of production are not well described.

 All activities conducted under NMFS/NOAA Research Permit #26663